algenty/flowcharting-repository/STARTED.md

   ![Display values](images/getting_started_mapping_values_displayed.png)

-  You can also enter the object's name in the field of text maps. when cursor is over field, object is selected in panel.
+  You can also enter the object's name in the field of maps'text.
+When the cursor is over the field, you can see that the object is selected in the panel.

   Now, it's time to color child 1 and child 2 according to state.
-  The header shoulds take level of highter children's states.
+  The header shoulds take level of the highter children's states.

   **Definition of states**

-  Add a new rule by clicking on button "+ Add rule" and enter the paramter below
+  Add a new rule by clicking on button "+ Add rule" and enter the parameter as showns below

   **Rule Name :** Child 1
   **Apply to metrics named :** STATUS-1